amandac3600/Kitten_Around/README.md

 <img width="1024" src="/images/Homepage.png">

 * Game controls on the right include New Game and Pause Game buttons
-* There will be a button at the top to see the game's instructions and a button to mute and unmute the game's music
+* The game's instructions will be at the upper left hand corner and a button to mute and unmute the game's music will be at the upper right
 * Nav links at the bottom include links to this game's GitHub repository and the creator's LinkedIn profile

 # Technologies